History of the Seattle Seahawks: 2016

 The Seahawks began the 2016 season 4–1.
 In their next game against the Arizona Cardinals, they ended the game 6-6, the first tie in franchise history.
 The Seahawks had some impressive victories, including the complete dismantling of the Carolina Panthers 40–7.
 In week 15, they beat the Los Angeles Rams 24–3 to clinch their third NFC West title in the last four years.
 The Seahawks finished the season as the third seed in the NFC at 10–5–1.
 They went on to dominate the Detroit Lions in the wild-card round 26–6, but lost in the Divisional Round to the eventual NFC champion Atlanta Falcons 36–20.
+Overall, it was their fifth consecutive season with at least 10 wins, setting a franchise record; as well as their fifth consecutive year with a playoff appearance, tying a franchise record set during the 2003-2007 seasons.

 2017: Missing the playoffs

 The 2017 season was the final season of the original Legion of Boom playing together, as well as the 21st and last full season under the ownership of Paul Allen, who died during the 2018 season.
 The Seahawks were hoping to improve their 10–5–1 record from 2016.
 However, it didn't happen because of a lack of consistency in the running game, special teams, and the offensive line combined with numerous injuries.
 The Seahawks started the season well at 8–4.
 They had an impressive win when they held the eventual Super Bowl LII champions, the Philadelphia Eagles, to just 10 points in their 24–10 victory.
 However, they lost 3 of their next 4 games, including a 42–7 home loss at the hands of the Los Angeles Rams.
 They finished the season 9–7, marking the first time since 2011 that the Seahawks failed to achieve double-digit wins.
 It was also the first time since that same year that they did not qualify for the playoffs.
 Russell Wilson finished as the league's leader in touchdown passes with 34, and finished as the team's leading rusher with 586 yards.